UBC-Astrophysics/TeachingScripts/README.md

 # TeachingScripts

+## makelibrary.sh

+Make a library.xml file from an existing set of directories with html, problem and video files.

+## txt2library.sh

+Create an EdX library of problems from a txt file with problems.

+## txt2xml.awk

+Generate a series of XML problems from an txt file with problems.

+## combinecsv.py

 Combine the output from AMC with a gradebook from Connect.

 python3 combinecsv.py tutorials_b.csv ASTR311_2015W_tut2.csv a.csv 9 6

+## upload_csv.py

 Upload a gradebook in a CSV file to a particular LTI endpoint on EdX: